nikithanatrayan/Optimizing-IT-Support-Team-Performance-Using-Analytics/README.md

 ## 🔹 Key Insights

-   -->The GoPro Hero has the highest ticket volume.
+   ->The GoPro Hero has the highest ticket volume.

-   -->Software Bugs are the #1 ticket subject, and they are also marked as Critical.
+   ->Software Bugs are the #1 ticket subject, and they are also marked as Critical.

-   -->Ticket volume is spread across all age groups.
+   ->Ticket volume is spread across all age groups.

-   -->The Tickets per Customer KPI is high.
+   ->The Tickets per Customer KPI is high.

-   -->25% of our total volume is Critical.
+   ->25% of our total volume is Critical.

 ## 🔹 Tools Used